jsdom/jsdom/Contributing.md

 To import a test from w3c/web-platform-tests, add the appropriate line to `test/w3c/index.js`.
 This framework is still in its early days, so feel free to open an issue if it's not working quite like you expect.

-If you're just adding a simple fix to existing functionality, you can add an appropriate test to the bottom of the relevant test file, e.g. in `test/level2/html.js`.

 If you're writing a bunch of new tests for a feature, and those tests don't exist in w3c/web-platform-tests, you can do one of two things.
 The most noble course of action is to submit a pull request to web-platform-tests, get it accepted and merged, then update jsdom to run those tests.
 That way, all existing browsers will run the test too, improving interoperability for everyone!

 Alternately, you can write some tests just for jsdom.
 The older tests, being a mix of auto-generated and organically-grown, have gotten pretty hairy over time.
-But for new tests we try to follow a clean and uniform style, which you can see in files like [test/living-dom/attributes.js](https://github.com/tmpvar/jsdom/blob/master/test/living-dom/attributes.js) or [test/window/history.js](https://github.com/tmpvar/jsdom/blob/master/test/window/history.js).
+But for new tests we try to follow a clean and uniform style, which you can see in files like [`test/living-dom/attributes.js`](https://github.com/tmpvar/jsdom/blob/master/test/living-dom/attributes.js) or [`test/window/history.js`](https://github.com/tmpvar/jsdom/blob/master/test/window/history.js).
 Do your best to follow that.

+If you're just adding a simple fix to existing functionality, you can add an appropriate test to the bottom of the relevant test file, e.g. in `test/level2/html.js`.
+This should generally be avoided, however, as these legacy imported tests from the old days are messy and hard to maintain.

 Note for future reference: to update the submodules used for the web-platform-tests use the command `git submodule update --recursive --remote`.

-### Browser tests
+### Running tests in the browser

 jsdom now has experimental support for web workers!
 To test this support, we have a special test setup that involves Selenium driving Chrome.
 To make that work, you need to install Java and have it in your PATH.
 Then you can use `npm run test-browser` to have Selenium open up Chrome, spawn a web worker, and run some jsdom tests inside it.